FGCOrion/CPSC-233-Monopoly/README.md

 Introduction
 Welcome to Mono-Poly!
-This is a condensed version of the popular board game, with a slightly smaller board with less spaces.
+This is a condensed version of the popular board game Monopoly, with a slightly smaller board with less spaces.
-You can play PvP against another human player only.
+You can play PvP with up to 4 human players, or PvAI with any combination of human and computer players with a minimum of 1 human player and max of 4 players total.

 Installation

-Compile all java files in the zip file using javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java Run program by running only java Gui
+Compile all java files in the zip file using javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java Run program by running java Gui
-Run text based bersion but running java GameMain
+Run text based version by running java GameMain

+To run tests with a .jar file run java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore GameMainTest PlayerTest ComputerAITest BoardTest SpaceTest

 Game Instructions